Skip to main content

 In most areas, this means creating councils that serve at least 500,000 people.
 However, there may be exceptions to make sure the new system works well for each area.
 Each decision will be made on a case-by-case basis.

 Although Kent was not selected for the Devolution Priority Programme, the process of Local Government Reorganisation continues.
-Council leaders across Kent received a letter from the Minister inviting them to submit a proposal for Local Government Reorganisation in Kent and setting out the criteria against which any such proposal will be assessed.
+Council leaders across Kent were invited to submit a proposal for Local Government Reorganisation in Kent and setting out the criteria against which any such proposal will be assessed.

 The proposal would see Kent County Council, the borough and district councils in Kent, and Medway Council, being replaced with unitary councils.